Everything You Need to Plan A Terrific Holiday Tea Party

 Holiday Light Tea

-You might be thinking that afternoon tea seems like too much work — but cream tea seems too simple.
-If you want your party to be a little heavier than a scones-only cream tea, then a light tea might be the best tea party option for you.
+You might be thinking that an afternoon holiday tea party seems like too much work — but cream tea seems too simple.
+If you want to serve a little more than just scones and tea, then a light tea might be the best tea party option for you.

 During a light tea, scones and tea are served alongside desserts and sweets.
 This tea is also served between lunch and dinner and is perfect for a short gathering with friends and family.

 If you want to host a tea party without a large menu, a light tea is elaborate and small enough to make a lasting impression without the time-consuming preparation.
-And it’s wonderful for those who have a sweet tooth!
+And it’s wonderful for those who love sweets and treats with their tea!

 Holiday High Tea

 Serve a bold and rich tea with your meal.
 Consider making a roast, and sides that reflect your theme and highlight the season.
-If you insist on serving scones, savory scones are a lovely compliment to a heavy evening meal.
+If you insist on serving scones, savory flavors like chive and cheddar are a lovely compliment to a heavy evening meal.

 Hanukkah Kosher Tea